-Information on where these documents are stored should be in the Good Life Support Plan
+Information on where these documents are stored should be in the Good Life Support Plan/R&V in the My Emergency Details and Finance section.

 The Incident Officer should ensure all documentation given to the next-of-kin or executor is recorded and signed for.